wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/endpoint_examples/mtom-swa-with-endpoints.md

 !!!
 Note
-    In a content aware mediation scenario (where the message gets built), you can use the following property to decode the multipart message which is being sent to the backend.
+    In a content aware mediation scenario (where the message gets built), you can use the following property to decode the multipart message that is being sent to the backend.
 Otherwise, the outgoing message will be in encoded form.
     ```xml
     <property name="DECODE_MULTIPART_DATA" value="true" scope="axis2" action="set" type="BOOLEAN"/>
     ```